kjm177/Restaurant-recommendation/readme.txt

 2. Navigate and input queries on the web application
-Assumption: Inputs are always calid userIDs, restaurantIDs and zipcodes This will generate 2 csv files in the local folder: newReview.csv and searchList.csv
+Assumption: Inputs are always valid userIDs, restaurantIDs and zipcodes This will generate 2 csv files in the local folder: newReview.csv and searchList.csv

 3. Put the 2 files generated in step 2 in hdfs